Complexity of Computing the Anti-Ramsey Numbers for Paths: Conclusions and Open Problems

-We showed that computing the $\textrm{ar}(G,P_k)$ is hard for odd $k>1$, and for $k=3$, the problem is hard to approximate to a factor of $n^{- 1/2 - \epsilon}$.
-The latter holds even when $G$ is a $3$-partite graph.
-Then, we proved that there is no subexponential algorithm for a slight variant of the problem unless ETH fails.
-Despite of the trivial case of $P_2$ the complexity is still unknown when $H$ is a path of even length.
-Furthermore, it remains unanswered whether inapproximability result extends for all paths of odd length.
+We studied the complexity of computing the anti-Ramsey number for simple paths.
+We proved that computing the $\textrm{ar}(G,P_k)$ is hard for every constant integer $k>2$, and for $k=3$, the problem is hard to approximate to a factor of $n^{- 1/2 - \epsilon}$.
+To analyze the exact complexity of the problem, we provided a fine grain reduction, for a slight variation of it.
+It remains unanswered whether the inapproximability result extends to all paths of length at least $3$.

-On the positive side, we introduced the idea of color connected coloring and as a positive example we show that it results in a polynomial time algorithm on trees.
-This raises two important questions: how large is the class of graphs $G$ and $H$ in which there exists a color connected coloring of maximum size?
-And given this, how fast one can find such a coloring?
-In particular we have seen efficient algorithms when we examined $\textrm{ar}(T,P_3)$, restricting ourselves to trees.
-However, by relaxing $H$ to other classes, such as $P_k$ or trees, how efficient can we solve the problem on trees?
-What is the complexity of the problem for $H=P_3$, if we put restriction on the host graph and consider e.g., bipartite or bounded treewidth graphs?

-To study the computational complexity of anti-Ramsey numbers, one might consider other classes of graphs for the guest graph.
-We covered paths, there are results for stars, another interesting class could be a class of complete graphs.
+On the positive side, we provided a linear time algorithm for trees.
+Color connected coloring does not extend to bounded treewidth graphs.
+However, we believe our techniques can be employed to provide an approximation algorithm for these graphs.
+We covered paths in depth, another natural class of graphs to be considered might be complete graphs or cycles.